 Instead of being a judgement of what PL research should be, this short post is simply a reflection of my research interests and what role PL plays into it.

 While I strongly endorse PL techniques and research being applied in new domains, this story demonstrates a fundamental issue for me: Application of PL techniques is done retrospectively.
 PL researchers are not there when a domain is shaping up and people trying to build tools and programming languages for that domain.
 Only once people have made build these tools, which in turn cement themselves into domain, do PL researchers come into the scene and apply their cool techniques—at a point where practitioners are unlikely to adopt something new.

-So here is my solution: We should stop being PL researchers.
-Or put in a more nuanced manner, PL researchers should take it upon themselves to specialize heavily into new domains and apply PL techniques in those domains.
-Programming languages are the most fundamental way of communicating intent to computers.
-As PL researchers, we should be helping people from other domains, not waiting for them to realize the error of their ways and come to us.
+So here is my solution: We should stop being PL researchers—we should take it upon themselves to learn about new domains and apply ourselves well before the standards are established.
+Programming languages are the fundamental way of communicating intent to computers.
+As PL researchers, we should be actively helping people from other domains, not waiting for them to realize the error of their ways and come to us.